MarioFaretta/A.M3.I.CO/README.md

 <img width="600" height="432" alt="immagine" src="https://github.com/user-attachments/assets/6bb3bfaf-fd92-459c-b921-0903128d6dad" />

+## Contributions

+A.M<sup>3</sup>.I.CO is composed of protocols for sample preparation and experimental assays for widefield, confocal and super-resolution microscopy, procedures for automated image collection and software tools for data analysis.
+It has been created with the contribution of:

+- Mario Faretta: Conception and development of the pipelines and coding of the software packages (acquisition and analysis)
+- Laura Furia: Design and validation of experimental assays
+- Simone Pelicci: Software validation.
+Creation of data analysis tools.

 ## References:
 Furia, Laura, Pier Giuseppe Pelicci, Mario Faretta.
 2013a. «A Computational Platform for Robotized Fluorescence Microscopy (I): High-Content Image-Based Cell-Cycle Analysis».
 Cytometry Part A 83A (4): 333–43. https://doi.org/10.1002/cyto.a.22266.